Loading…

 Both versions are reading-order dependent.
 Don't start from the middle; the early character and world-building chapters are structural to what comes later.

-For a rated verdict on whether the payoff over 400+ chapters justifies the slow opening — including a comparison of the novel and manhwa quality — see the The Beginning After the End review →.
+For a rated verdict on whether the payoff over ~235 manhwa chapters justifies the slow opening (including a comparison of the novel and manhwa quality), see the The Beginning After the End review →.

-Novel or manhwa?
+Should I read the novel or manhwa for The Beginning After the End?
 Start with whichever format suits you.
 Novel has more content; manhwa has better visuals for early arcs.
 Switch from manhwa to novel when the adaptation runs out.

 Was this guide helpful?